DEFRA/cap-xml/readme.md

 ## Synopsis

-This project is implementation to provide CAP XML services, through the use of AWS Lambda.
+This project provides CAP XML services through the use of AWS Lambda.

 ## Installing